hauck-as/radDefects/docs/index.rst

 ------------
 Installation
 ------------
 Automatic installation is available with ``pip install raddefects``.
-The files may be either downloaded manually or using ``git clone``.
+The files may also be either downloaded manually or using ``git clone``.

 -----
 Usage